Ice: On land

-Aufeis is layered ice that forms in Arctic and subarctic stream valleys.
+Permafrost is soil or underwater sediment which continuously remains below 0 C for two years or more.
+The ice within permafrost is divided into four categories: pore ice, vein ice (also known as ice wedges), buried surface ice and intrasedimental ice (from the freezing of underground waters).
+One example of ice formation in permafrost areas is aufeis – layered ice that forms in Arctic and subarctic stream valleys.
 Ice, frozen in the stream bed, blocks normal groundwater discharge, and causes the local water table to rise, resulting in water discharge on top of the frozen layer.
 This water then freezes, causing the water table to rise further and repeat the cycle.
 The result is a stratified ice deposit, often several meters thick.
+Snow line and snow fields are two related concepts, in that snow fields accumulate on top of and ablate away to the equilibrium point (the snow line) in an ice deposit.